KrauseFx/TSMessages/README.md

 ### Manually

 Drag the whole folder into your project and remove the example project.
-This library required ARC.
+This library requires ARC.

 To show notifications use the following code:
 --------